Charged Kaluza-Klein double-black holes in five dimensions: Conclusions

 By using a simple modification of novel solution generation technique described in \cite{Chng:2006gh}, we were able to construct the general non-extremally charged KK multi-black hole solutions in five dimensions.
 In particular, this new technique provides us with a mapping between static charged four-dimensional solutions of the Einstein-Maxwell system to five-dimensional charged and static Einstein-Maxwell-dilaton solutions with KK asymptotics.
 While the general solution of the EMD system can be read in (\ref{final5dalpha}), in this paper, when discussing the generated solutions we focused for simplicity on Einstein-Maxwell theory, for which the coupling constant $\alpha=0$ in the general solution (\ref{final5dalpha}) vanishes.

 In Section $2$ we described this solution generating technique, while in Section $3$ we generated KK multi-black hole systems in five dimensions.
 In the single KK black hole case, it turns out that, instead of using the charged black hole with spherical symmetry as the initial seed, in order to obtain sensible results one has to use the charged single black string solution.
 Motivated by this result, we then used as seed the general double black string solution in an asymptotically flat background in order to generate the general charged double-black hole solution in the KK background.
 We investigated the conical singularity structure of the final solution and we also showed how to recover several known solutions as particular cases.
+In particular we showed that the unconstrained limit yields 2 extremal black string solutions but the alternate limit, in which one takes the limit with the constraints that $ 2c^2 \sigma_1\equiv N_1$ and $2 c^2 \sigma_2 \equiv N_2$ are fixed yields another, the extremal double black hole solution.
 Finally, we computed its conserved charges at infinity and discussed at length its thermodynamic properties.
 In particular, based on the previous results recently derived in \cite{Manko:2008gb} for the initial four-dimensional seed solution, we proved the general Smarr relation for the double black hole system in five dimensions.

 As avenues for further work, it would be interesting to identify the seed solution which will lead to the construction of a black ring system in the KK-background.
 This last solution has been recently constructed in \cite{Camps:2008hb} and one should be able to recover it using the methods presented in this paper.